 Teachers at Advent are collaborative members of a learning community, who are expected to participate actively in professional development and the documentation of student learning.
 For teaching candidates, it is preferred that they have a master’s degree and a minimum of two to three years experience in a school with a comparable program, but a bachelor’s degree is sufficient for the application.
 We expect teachers to be competent at curriculum design and current in the teaching of literacy and mathematics.

-The Advent School enrolls approximately 200 students, 35% of which self-identify as students of color.
+The Advent School enrolls approximately 200 students, 35% of which self-identify as people of color.
+Twenty percent of Advent’s faculty self-identify as people of color.
 The Advent School is committed to the faculty’s professional growth, especially in regards to anti-bias and diversity work.